-Old English ald (Anglian), eald (West Saxon) "aged, antique, primeval; elder, experienced," from Proto-Germanic *althaz "grown up, adult" (source also of Old Frisian ald, Gothic alþeis, Dutch oud, German alt), originally a past participle stem of a verb meaning "grow, nourish" (compare Gothic alan "to grow up," Old Norse ala "to nourish"), from PIE root *al- (2) "to grow, nourish."
+Old English ald (Anglian), eald (West Saxon, Kentish) "antique, of ancient origin, belonging to antiquity, primeval; long in existence or use; near the end of the normal span of life; elder, mature, experienced," from Proto-Germanic *althaz "grown up, adult" (source also of Old Frisian ald, Gothic alþeis, Dutch oud, German alt), originally a past-participle stem of a verb meaning "grow, nourish" (compare Gothic alan "to grow up," Old Norse ala "to nourish"), from PIE root *al- (2) "to grow, nourish."
+The original Old English vowel is preserved in Scots auld, also in alderman.
+The original comparative and superlative (elder, eldest) are retained in particular uses.

 The usual PIE root is *sen- (see senior (adj.)).
 A few Indo-European languages distinguish words for "old" (vs. young) from words for "old" (vs. new), and some have separate words for aged persons as opposed to old things.
 Latin senex was used of aged living things, mostly persons, while vetus (literally "having many years") was used of inanimate things.
-Greek geraios was used mostly of humans; Greek palaios was used mostly of things, of persons only in a derogatory sense.
+Greek geraios was used mostly of humans; palaios was used mostly of things, of persons only in a derogatory sense.
 Greek also had arkhaios, literally "belonging to the beginning," which parallels French ancien, used mostly with reference to things "of former times."

-Old English also had fyrn "ancient," related to Old English feor "far, distant" (see far, and compare Gothic fairneis, Old Norse forn "old, of old, of former times," Old High German firni "old, experienced").
-The original Old English vowel is preserved in Scots auld, also in alderman.
-The original comparative and superlative (elder, eldest) are retained in particular uses.
+Old English also had fyrn "ancient," which is related to Old English feor "far, distant" (see far, and compare Gothic fairneis, Old Norse forn "old, of old, of former times," Old High German firni "old, experienced").